AI Tools

 Check Price on Tome{:target="_blank" rel="nofollow sponsored"}

-4. SlidesAI — Best for Google Slides Users
+4. SlidesAI (Best for Google Workspace)

 If your workflow already lives inside Google Workspace, SlidesAI is the most practical AI presentation tool you can use.
 It works as a Google Slides add-on, which means there is no new platform to learn, no new sharing system to figure out, and no export headaches.
 You type your content or paste your notes, click generate, and SlidesAI builds a complete presentation inside the Google Slides environment you already know.

 What makes SlidesAI particularly valuable is its topic-to-presentation capability.
 You give it a topic and a desired number of slides, and it researches, writes, and designs the entire deck.
-For educators creating lecture materials or managers preparing weekly updates, this is a genuine time-saver that removes the blank-slide paralysis entirely.
+For educators creating lecture materials or managers preparing weekly updates, this is a genuine time-saver that removes blank-slide paralysis entirely.

 What We Liked: